The fundamental building blocks of matter and atomic theory have...

 Ancient Greek philosophers first proposed the concept of indivisible atoms, but our understanding evolved dramatically with Thomson's discovery of electrons in 1897.
 His "plum pudding" model depicted atoms as positive spheres with embedded electrons, though this would soon be challenged by revolutionary experiments.

 The groundbreaking alpha scattering experiment and atomic model developed by Rutherford transformed our understanding of atomic structure.
-By firing alpha particles at gold foil, he observed that while most particles passed straight through, some deflected or even bounced back.
+By firing alpha particles (helium nuclei) at gold foil, he observed that while most particles passed straight through, some deflected or even bounced back.
 This proved atoms were mostly empty space with a dense, positively-charged nucleus at the center.

 Rutherford's alpha scattering experiment and atomic model revealed crucial insights about atomic structure.
 The fact that most alpha particles passed through the gold foil demonstrated atoms were primarily empty space.
 The occasional strong deflections proved the existence of a concentrated positive charge at the atom's center - the nucleus.